kanisterio/kanister/docs/functions.rst

 DescribeBackups
 ---------------

 This function describes the backups for an object store location

 .. note::
    It is important that the application includes a ``kanister-tools`` sidecar container.
 This sidecar is necessary to run the tools that get the information from the object store.

 Arguments:

 .. csv-table::
    :header: "Argument", "Required", "Type", "Description"
    :align: left
    :widths: 5,5,5,15

-  backupArtifactPrefix, Yes, string, path to the object store location encryptionKey, No, string, encryption key to be used for backups
+   `backupArtifactPrefix`, Yes, `string`, path to the object store location `encryptionKey`, No, `string`, encryption key to be used for backups

 Outputs:

 .. csv-table::
    :header: "Output", "Type", "Description"
    :align: left
    :widths: 5,5,15

-  mode,string, mode of the output stats fileCount,string, number of files in backup object store location size, string, size of the number of files in in backup object store location snapshotIDs, string, list of snapshot ID in backup object store location passwordIncorrect, string, true if encryption key is incorrect repoUnavailable, string, true if object store location is unavailable
+   `mode`,`string`, mode of the output stats `fileCount`,`string`, number of files in backup object store location `size`, `string`, size of the number of files in in backup object store location `snapshotIDs`, `string`, list of snapshot ID in backup object store location `passwordIncorrect`, `string`, true if encryption key is incorrect `repoDoesNotExist`, `string`, true if object store location does not exist

 Example:

 .. code-block:: yaml
   :linenos:

   actions:
     backupStats:
       type: Deployment
       outputArtifacts:
         backupStats:
           keyValue:
-           mode: "{{ .Phases.DescribeBackupsFromObjectStore.Output.Mode }}"
-           fileCount: "{{ .Phases.DescribeBackupsFromObjectStore.Output.FileCount }}"
+            fileCount: "{{ .Phases.DescribeBackupsFromObjectStore.Output.DescribeBackupsFileCount }}"
-           size: "{{ .Phases.DescribeBackupsFromObjectStore.Output.Size }}"
+            size: "{{ .Phases.DescribeBackupsFromObjectStore.Output.DescribeBackupsSize }}"
-           snapshotIDs: "{{ .Phases.DescribeBackupsFromObjectStore.Output.SnapshotIDs }}"
+            snapshotIDs: "{{ .Phases.DescribeBackupsFromObjectStore.Output.DescribeBackupsSnapshotIDs }}"
-           passwordIncorrect: "{{ .Phases.DescribeBackupsFromObjectStore.Output.PasswordIncorrect }}"
+            passwordIncorrect: "{{ .Phases.DescribeBackupsFromObjectStore.Output.DescribeBackupsPasswordIncorrect }}"
-           repoUnavailable: "{{ .Phases.DescribeBackupsFromObjectStore.Output.RepoUnavailable }}"
+            repoDoesNotExist: "{{ .Phases.DescribeBackupsFromObjectStore.Output.DescribeBackupsRepoDoesNotExist }}"
       phases:
         - func: DescribeBackups
           name: DescribeBackupsFromObjectStore
           args:
             backupArtifactPrefix: s3-bucket/path/artifactPrefix

 Registering Functions
 ---------------------